 If you suffer from advanced gum disease or have several missing teeth, you have probably considered dental implants to fix your smile.
-Dental implant surgery involves inserting a biocompatible metal post into your jaw to which is attached by an abutment to an artificial tooth.
+Dental implant surgery involves inserting a biocompatible metal post into your jaw attached by an abutment to an artificial tooth.
 This leaves you with a new mouth full of teeth, restoring your smile and confidence and enabling you to speak and chew properly.

 There are two different types of dental implants.
 These are endosteal and subperiosteal, which refer to where the implants are attached to your mouth.
 If you are considering dental implant surgery, it is helpful to learn about these two types of dental implants and associated techniques.

 Endosteal is the most common type of dental implant.
 Endosteal means within bone or cartilage, so endosteal dental implants refer to implants that are fused into the bone in your jaw.

 For those in good general health, have healthy gums, and sufficient bone in their jaw, endosteal implants are ideal.
 Endosteal implants are small titanium posts that are inserted surgically into the jawbone.
 An abutment is placed at the top of the post and connects to the artificial crown.

 The endosteal implant process takes several months to complete.
 There are several steps to installing this type of implant, including implant placement, osseointegration, abutment installation, and attachment of your new teeth.
 Once your endosteal implants are in place, they act like your natural teeth.

 Subperiosteal dental implants are available for patients whose jawbone does not support dental implants.
 Subperiosteal refers to the location of these implants, which is under the gum, but on top of or just touching the jawbone.
 Subperiosteal implants do not fuse to your jawbone; instead, a metal frame is inserted into your gums on top of your jaw.
 Your gums grow over the frame, which supports your artificial teeth when they are installed.